 Generic Name: azithromycin dihydrate

-Dosage Form: tablets and oral suspension
+Dosage Form: tablet, film coated; oral suspension

 Indications and Usage for Zithromax